pyca/cryptography/docs/installation.rst

 Please also make sure you have `virtualenv`_ installed: this should be available from your system package manager.

-Then, run the following shell script.
-Feel free to adjust the OpenSSL version if you'd like to use something more recent or you have specific version requirements.
+Then, paste the following into a shell script.
+You'll need to populate the ``OPENSSL_VERSION`` variable.
+To do that, visit `openssl.org`_ and find the latest non-FIPS release version number, then set the string appropriately.
+For example, for OpenSSL 1.0.2d, use ``OPENSSL_VERSION="1.0.2d"``.

 When this shell script is complete, you'll find a collection of wheel files in a directory called ``wheelhouse``.
 These wheels can be installed by a